 In other words, yoga helps writers relax and step back from their work.

 5: Yoga makes us more productive writers

 Yoga makes writers more productive in many ways.
 It keeps us fit so we can stay at peak-performances levels.
-It helps us come up with new ideas so we actually have things to writers about.
-It improves our posture (huge for writers because bad posture leads to problems when typing).
+It helps us come up with new ideas, so we have things to writers about.
+It improves our posture (huge for writers because lousy posture leads to problems when typing).
 And it helps our minds to stay relaxed yet focused.

 There’s just so much in yoga for writers

 Writers who practice yoga for half an hour a day will be much more productive than writers who neglect their bodies as they strive to get more work done.
 This might be one reason why there are so many good yoga blogs too–those yogi writers just keep on writing, online and off.